Jan-Kerschbaum/Parec/README.md

 The implementation of the backend has begun on other branches, but is in a partial stage.
 A structure for the backend has been established, and certain helper functions implemented, on other branches.

 In terms of the dataset, test runs have been executed with the dataset without any preprocessing.
-The results clearly indicate that the data needs to be preprocessed, as the currently identified topics are full of stop words.
+The results clearly indicate that the data needs to be preprocessed, as the currently identified topics are full of stop words, and therefore unusable.

 ### Future Planning